AnthonyCxx/Notes-and-Writeups/C#/Object-oriented Programming/Class Modifiers.md

 Although these are not technically their own category of modifiers, I still felt they should have their own section.

 # Static Classes
 Often when programming, we need to use classes not for variables (i.e. not to be instantiated), but just to better organize our program.
-Such classes are called utility clases.
+Such classes are called utility classes.
-When using a static class,
+To make a class static, just prefix the `class` keyword with `static` as `static class`...

 Below is an example of a fully fleshed-out temperature converter as a utility class, which implements a `.Convert()` method to convert a temperature from one unit into another

-Static members of a class are shared across all instances of the class and are accessed directly via `<ClassName>.<MemberName>`.

 ```C#
 public static class TempConverter